3 Wheel Motorcycle Endorsement

-Students are encouraged to bring their own rigs to classes.
-However, they must meet all of the following criteria in order to be used in our classes:
+Students are encouraged to bring their own rigs to class.
+They must meet the following criteria in order to be used in class:

 - THE SILVERDALE SITE HAS A NOISE RESTRICTION, SO ANY 3W RIG RIDDEN IN CLASSES AT APEX AIRPORT MUST HAVE A STOCK EXHAUST SYSTEM.